 Locators allow you to find addresses and places that you can visualize on a map, insert as stops for a route, and load as input for spatial analysis.
 ArcGIS Enterprise portals use geosearch and geocoding locators.

 - Geosearch (also known as location search)—Locate an address or point of interest and have the map zoom to that location.
 The result can be displayed on the map, but the result is not stored in any way for later use.
 Geosearch is available to anyone who accesses Map Viewer or a public app that includes a location search on a map.

-Reverse geocoding is not supported for views of Esri World Geocoding Service.
+Reverse geocoding is not supported for views of ArcGIS World Geocoding Service.

-ArcGIS Enterprise uses the Esri World Geocoding Service to find addresses, cities, landmarks, business names, and postal codes in more than 100 countries around the world.
-Additionally, Esri World Geocoding Service is used to find the location of x,y coordinates using longitude and latitude.
+ArcGIS Enterprise uses the ArcGIS World Geocoding Service to find addresses, cities, landmarks, business names, and postal codes in more than 100 countries around the world.
+Additionally, ArcGIS World Geocoding Service is used to find the location of x,y coordinates using longitude and latitude.

 In addition, if your organization needs to geocode addresses or places based on its own data, administrators can configure your organization to use its own locators running on an ArcGIS Server site, for geosearch, geocoding, or both.
 For example, an oil organization could add locators to search their oil wells, or a city could add a locator to find their fire hydrants.

 If you add additional locators or locator views, members see an arrow in the geosearch box and can choose which locator or view to use.

 Create a locator view

 You can create a new view of ArcGIS World Geocoding Service to search only for specific types of locations within an area of interest.
 For example, you may want a locator view to limit search results to particular areas, or you may want to enforce a specific level of precision when members perform batch geocoding of addresses.